slimnate/blog/_posts/2021-04-14-snake-tank-software.md

 CPP Header
 {: .code-label }

-This file contains the definitions for many internal constants:<br/>
+This file contains the definitions for many internal constants:
-_1)_ Server constants, such as default port, line buffer size, and line terminator character.<br/>
+1. Server constants, such as default port, line buffer size, and line terminator character.
-_2)_ Line mode status (request, header, body) for determining how to parse a specific line.<br/>
+2. Line mode status (request, header, body) for determining how to parse a specific line.
-_3)_ Parser status (success, fail).<br/>
+3. Parser status (success, fail).
-_4)_ Data size constants - determine the size of internal arrays and string buffers used during sending, receiving, and parsing.<br/>
+4. Data size constants - determine the size of internal arrays and string buffers used during sending, receiving, and parsing.
-_5)_ HTTP Status codes - string representations of common http status codes that I may use when sending a response.<br/><br/>
-It also defines the following classes - `WebServer`, `WebRequest`, `WebResponse`, `QueryParam`, and `HttpHeader` classes, discussed in more detail in the implementation notes below
+5. HTTP Status codes - string representations of common http status codes that I may use when sending a response.
+It also defines the following classes, discussed in more detail in the implementation notes below:
-{: .code-desc }
+  - `WebServer`
+  - `WebRequest`
+  - `WebResponse`
+  - `QueryParam`
+  - `HttpHeader`

 {% git_include https://github.com/slimnate/arduino_climate_control/blob/master/WebServer.h %}